ESSENTIAL OILS – What they are and how to use them

 Over 20 years ago I received a gift.
 A gift which I think it’s fair to say, changed the course of my life.
 It was an essential oils starter kit, together with the book “Practical Aromatherapy” by Shirley Price.
 I had no idea back then, that 20 years later I would actually be an Aromatherapist, producing my own range of Aromatherapy products.
 In fact, a lot has changed since then, both with me and with the world around me.
 Yet despite that, sometimes when I smell Ylang Ylang, I am reminded of that exact time 20 years ago, when I opened my first ever bottle of Ylang Ylang essential oil.
 No doubt you’ve experienced something similar, when a familiar smell, evoked past memories and instantly took your mind back to that time and place.

 I still have that book and refer to it often, although admittedly it is well thumbed now.
-And over the years my essential oil collection has grown from those 8 mini bottles that I started out with, to a collection of over 50 different scents, all amazing and all different.
+And over the years my essential oil collection has grown from those 8 mini bottles that I first started out with, to a collection of over 50 different essential oils, all amazing and all different.

 SO WHAT ARE ESSENTIAL OILS?

 Essential oils are not actually oils at all, at least not in the way we think of oils.
-They don’t have the same greasy feel as oil, but they have been classified as oils because they are not water soluble.
-They are extracted from aromatic plants, including flowers, herbs, trees and fruit, using either cold pressing or steam distillation techniques.
+They don’t have the same greasy feel as oil, but they have been classified as oils because they’re not water soluble.
+They are extracted from aromatic plant parts, including flowers, herbs, trees and fruit, using either cold pressing or steam distillation techniques.

 Some plants contain lots of essential oil (e.g. citrus fruits), whilst in others the yield is fairly small in comparison and so the price of essential oils can vary greatly.

 The oils are categorised into either TOP, MIDDLE or BASE notes and a well – rounded aromatherapy blend would consist of oils from each note.